-The Board held four meetings during 2022.
-The Audit Committee met five times during 2022, including at least one meeting per quarter to review the Company's financial statements, while the Compensation Committee met three times during 2022.
-The Nominating Committee did not meet during 2022.
-Each director attended at least 75% of the meetings of the Board and its committees that such individual was eligible to attend in 2022.
+The Board held six meetings during 2023.
+The Audit Committee met five times during 2023, including at least one meeting per quarter to review the Company's financial statements, while the Compensation Committee met one time during 2023.
+The Nominating Committee met once during 2023.
+Each director attended at least 75% of the meetings of the Board and its committees that such individual was eligible to attend in 2023.
 The Company does not have a policy of encouraging directors to attend or discouraging directors from attending its annual meetings of shareholders.
 The Chairman and Chief Executive Officer, and no other directors, attended last year's annual meeting of shareholders.